• LAUNCH YOUR DREAM

 2. Jack Canfield and Mark Victor Hansen (Chicken Soup for the Soul) received 134 rejections.

-3. Beatrix Potter had so much trouble publishing The Tale of Peter Rabbit, she initially had to self-publish it.
+3. Beatrix Potter had so much trouble publishing The Tale of Peter Rabbit, that she initially had to self-publish it.

 4. Robert Pirsig (Zen and the Art of Motorcycle Maintenance) received 121 rejections before it was published and went on to become a best seller.